CameronG7/social_media_api/README.md

-Use the routes shown in the
-Open postman or insomnia to make api requests and see magic.
+Use the routes shown in the video above in postman or insomnia to make api requests and see magic.

 ## Credits